rasika1205/EduChat-AI/README.md

 ---

-# ChatScholar
+# EDUChat-AI

-ChatScholar is a web-based application that leverages AI and document processing to help users interact with PDF documents, chat about their contents, and grade essays using advanced language models.
+EDUChat-AI is a web-based application that leverages AI and document processing to help users interact with PDF documents, chat about their contents, and grade essays using advanced language models.

 ---